Walter Winchell

 Walter Winchell (April 7, 1897 – February 20, 1972) was an American syndicated newspaper gossip columnist and radio news commentator.
 Originally a vaudeville performer, Winchell began his newspaper career as a Broadway reporter, critic and columnist for New York tabloids.
 He rose to national celebrity in the 1930s with Hearst newspaper chain syndication and a popular radio program.
 He was known for an innovative style of gossipy staccato news briefs, jokes, and Jazz Age slang.
 Biographer Neal Gabler said that his popularity and influence "turned journalism into a form of entertainment".

 He uncovered both hard news and embarrassing stories about famous people by exploiting his exceptionally wide circle of contacts, first in the entertainment world and the Prohibition era underworld, then in law enforcement and politics.
 He was known for trading gossip, sometimes in return for his silence.
 His outspoken style made him both feared and admired.
 Novels and movies were based on his wisecracking gossip columnist persona, as early as the play and film Blessed Event in 1932.
-As World War II approached in the 1930s, he attacked the appeasers of Nazism, then in the 1950s aligned with Joseph McCarthy in his campaign against communists.
+As World War II approached in the 1930s, he attacked Nazi appeasers, then in the 1950s aligned with Senator Joseph McCarthy in his campaign against Communists, including McCarthy's quest to identify Communists in the entertainment industry.
 He damaged the reputation of Josephine Baker as well as others who had earned his enmity.

-He returned to television in 1959 as the narrator of the 1930s-set crime drama series The Untouchables.
 Over the years he appeared in more than two dozen films and television productions as an actor, sometimes playing himself.

 Early life

 Winchell was born in New York City, the son of Jennie (Bakst) and Jacob Winchell, a cantor and salesman; they were Russian Jewish immigrants.
 He left school in the sixth grade and started performing in Gus Edwards's vaudeville troupe the Newsboys Sextet, which also featured Eddie Cantor and George Jessel.
 During this time, Winchell performed as a tap dancer.
-He served in the U.S. Navy during World War I, reaching the rank of lieutenant commander.
+He served in the U.S. Navy during World War I, and attained the rank of lieutenant commander in the U.S. Navy Reserve.